Follow the steps below if you have concerns relating to the effects of pyrite damage on your domestic gas pipework

 If you have had a safety inspection of your gas pipework in the past 12 months, but you have further concerns now, you should engage an RGI to have complete another safety check.

 If you have ongoing concerns in relation to the structure of your home, you will need to engage the services of a structural engineer to advise you.
-If you need help in sourcing such a service, the Department of Environment, Community and Local Government can assist you and Engineers Ireland maintains registers of professionally competent persons (chartered engineers) who are specifically qualified to advise in relation to pyrite issues.
+If you need help in sourcing such a service, the Department of Housing, Local Government and Heritage can assist you and Engineers Ireland maintains registers of professionally competent persons (chartered engineers) who are specifically qualified to advise in relation to pyrite issues.

 Gas Networks Ireland has already surveyed the service pipe/ meter installation to your home (i.e. your meter and the pipework leading from the footpath/ road up to your meter) and we will continue to monitor these over the coming years.
 If we identify any issues with your service pipe/ meter installation arising from pyrite issues we will notify you of the issue and have it rectified immediately.
 No issues have been identified to date.